Best Affordable Neighborhoods in Harrisburg, PA

-Some of the cheapest neighborhoods in Harrisburg are Uptown Harrisburg, Hardscrabble, and Fox Ridge Historic District.
+Some of the cheapest neighborhoods in Harrisburg are Fox Ridge Historic District, Old Uptown Harrisburg, and Midtown Harrisburg.
 These neighborhoods offer some of the lowest rent prices in Harrisburg, making them ideal for renters on a budget.
-As of March 21, 2025, the average rent in Harrisburg is $1,193, which is 4.8% higher than last year.
+As of April 28, 2026, the average rent in Harrisburg is $1,209, which is 0.4% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Fox Ridge Historic District